banksjazz87/portfolio-page/README.md

     * Open the index.html file in your browser.

 ## Summary
   This is just a very simple portfolio website.
-If you have any suggestions to make it better, feel free to send me a message or a pull request.
+Feel free to send me a message or a pull request, if you have any suggestions to make it better.
 Thanks for checking it out!